 Litigation and contingencies are reflected in our condensed unaudited consolidated financial statements based on our assessments, with legal counsel, of the expected outcome of such litigation or expected resolution of such contingency.
 If the final outcome of such litigation and contingencies differs significantly from our current expectations, such outcome could result in a charge to earnings.
-See Note 9 to our condensed unaudited consolidated financial statements in Part I Item 1 and Part II Item I of this Form 10-Q for description of legal proceedings and commitments and contingencies.
+See Note 9 to our condensed unaudited consolidated financial statements in Part I Item 1 to this Form 10-Q for description of legal proceedings and commitments and contingencies.